 In addition to the special exercises and missions discussed hereinbefore, all members of the New York Air National Guard again conducted routine training during 48 weekend Unit Training Assemblies (UTA) and during 15 days of annual field training for each organization.
-In addition to the regular UTAs, air crew members such as pilots, navigators and flight engineers were authorized to an additional 36 periods for flying on-site electronics and communications assignments for the Air Force.
+In addition to the regular UTAs, air crew members such as pilots, navigators and flight engineers were authorized to an additional 36 periods for flying training.